Zeolith Glossar

 Absorption

-Absorption refers to the complete uptake of a substance into a material – the substance virtually disappears into its interior and is bound there.
-A classic example is a sponge that soaks up water: the water is inside but no longer freely available on the surface.
-In soil, absorption refers to, for instance, the uptake of water into clay particles.
-The crucial difference to adsorption: what is absorbed cannot be released again in a controlled manner without further ado.
+Absorption refers to the complete uptake of a substance into a material – the substance seemingly disappears inside and is bound there.
+A classic example is a sponge soaking up water: The water is inside, but no longer freely available on the surface.
+In soil, absorption refers, for example, to the uptake of water into clay particles.
+The crucial difference to adsorption: What is absorbed cannot be released again in a controlled manner without further ado.

 Adsorption

-Adsorption, in contrast, refers to the accumulation of substances on a surface – not inside a material, but on its outer or pore walls.
-Adsorbed substances adhere to the surface but can also be detached and released in a controlled manner under altered conditions.
-This is precisely what makes adsorption so valuable: it is reversible and controllable.
+Adsorption, on the other hand, refers to the accumulation of substances on a surface – not inside a material, but on its outer or pore walls.
+The adsorbed substances adhere to the surface but can also be detached and specifically released again under changed conditions.
+This is precisely what makes adsorption so valuable: It is reversible and controllable.

 Zeolite works exclusively through adsorption: water, nutrients, and pollutants accumulate on the enormous inner surface of the zeolite pores – and are released again when needed.
-One gram of zeolite can have an internal surface area of several square meters.
-This is why zeolite is so effective as a nutrient buffer, water reservoir, and natural filter – and fundamentally differs from a simple sponge, which absorbs rather than adsorbs.
+One gram of zeolite can have an inner surface of several square meters.
+This is why zeolite is so effective as a nutrient buffer, water reservoir, and natural filter – and fundamentally differs from a simple sponge, which absorbs instead of adsorbs.

 Activation (tribomechanical ~) In the tribomechanical activation process, zeolite is altered at a molecular level through mechanical friction.
-This creates new, reactive surfaces – significantly increasing the mineral's adsorption capacity.
-Activated zeolite works faster and more intensely than untreated material.
+This creates new, reactive surfaces – the adsorption capacity of the mineral increases significantly.
+Activated zeolite works faster and more intensively than untreated material.
 BODENKRAFT PUR uses tribomechanically activated zeolite to achieve maximum effect in the soil.

 Aluminosilicate

-Chemically, zeolite belongs to the group of aluminosilicates.
-This means that its crystal lattice consists essentially of silicon, aluminum, and oxygen.
-These building blocks are connected in a very ordered spatial structure, forming a stable mineral framework with many fine cavities and channels.
-This particular structure is precisely what makes zeolite so interesting.
+Zeolite chemically belongs to the group of aluminosilicates.
+This means that its crystal framework essentially consists of silicon, aluminum, and oxygen.
+These building blocks are connected in a very ordered spatial structure and form a stable mineral framework with many fine voids and channels.
+It is precisely this special structure that makes zeolite so interesting.

 The aluminum in the framework ensures that the structure does not remain electrically neutral.
-This allows certain positively charged particles, i.e., cations like sodium, potassium, calcium, or ammonium, to be bound in the zeolite and exchanged again.
-This ability is one of the most important foundations for zeolite's special effect in soil, stables, water, or technical applications.
-Simply put: zeolite is not just some stone powder, but a finely structured natural aluminosilicate with an astonishingly active internal order.
+This allows certain positively charged particles, i.e., cations such as sodium, potassium, calcium, or ammonium, to be bound and exchanged again in the zeolite.
+This ability is one of the most important foundations for the special effect of zeolite in soil, stables, water, or technical applications.
+Simply put: Zeolite is not just any rock powder, but a finely structured natural aluminosilicate with an astonishingly active internal order

 Ammonium (NH₄⁺)

-Ammonium is a nitrogen-containing compound that is an important nutrient source for plants in the soil.
+Ammonium is a nitrogen-containing compound that is considered an important nutrient source for plants in the soil.
 Zeolite has a particularly high affinity for ammonium – it binds it to its negatively charged structures and releases it again in a controlled manner.
-This prevents nitrogen from being leached out during heavy rain or intense watering and makes the plant's nutrient supply more even and efficient.
+This prevents nitrogen from being washed out during heavy rain or intensive watering and makes the nutrient supply to the plant more even and efficient.

 B